Child Support in Queensland

-Child support in Queensland works the same way as it does everywhere else in Australia.
-Assessments are calculated using a national formula administered by Services Australia under the Child Support (Assessment) Act 1989.
+Child support assessments for Queensland parents are calculated using a national formula administered by Services Australia under the Child Support (Assessment) Act 1989.

 The assessment is based on: